 The Bank has a full-fedged call centre with toll free number

 The Financial Literacy Material has been prepared in vernacular

 languages and supplied to all Branches / Bank Mitrs for supplying the

 same to accountholders during FLC camps.
-Bank has been awarded for
+Financial literacy camps are